usccolumbia/CSPBenchMetrics/README.md

 # CSPMetrics: Crystal Structure Prediction Performance Metrics

+Developed by Lai Wei and Dr. Jianjun Hu at <a href="http://mleg.cse.sc.edu" target="_blank">Machine Learning and Evolution Laboratory</a>, University of South Carolina.

-This repository contains the code and datasets for the paper [PDF]():
+This repository contains the code and test datasets for our paper [PDF]():

 ```
 @article{PhysRevLett.120.145301,